guardian/coding-exercises/CANDIDATE_INFORMATION.md

 Once joined, your interviewer will ask you to share your screen.

 > **Note**
-> - Enabling your camera is optional.
+> - Turning on your camera is optional.
 > - We do not assess your IDE setup.
-> - We currently forbid the use of GitHub Copilot and similar tools.
-They make it difficult to perform a meaningful assessment.
+> - We currently do not allow the use of GitHub Copilot and similar tools.

 ### Before the interview
 **Please have your coding environment set up before the interview starts.**